 School districts are part of a local government.
 As a branch of the government, they have certain protections from liability.
 This can make it hard to file and win a lawsuit against them, though not impossible.

 To pursue compensation, you need first to file a claim with the school district.
-At Oronoz & Ericsson Injury Lawyers, we are well versed in this process and can guide you through it.
+At Oronoz & Ericsson, LLC, we are well versed in this process and can guide you through it.
 We will begin by providing a notarized CCSD Claims Form to the district.
 We will then work with CCSD’s Risk and Environmental Services Department to resolve your claim.

 The risk management department’s Property & Liability Unit handles the investigation into the accident and injuries.
 Once the department has all of the information it needs, it will make a formal determination in writing.